 Management Notes are prepared by staff from the College of Agriculture, Food and Rural Enterprise (CAFRE).
 CAFRE is a College within the Department of Agriculture, Environment and Rural Affairs (DAERA).

 Prepared by: Christopher Breen

-If you have not already done so calculate forage requirements now.
-Use Tables 1 and 2 to estimate the tonnage of silage available and compare this with likely winter demand.
+Use Tables 1 and 2 to estimate the tonnage of silage available on your farm and compare this with likely winter demand.
 For example, the volume of silage in the pictured pit is calculated by multiplying the length (38 m) by the width (10 m) by the height (3 m) – 38 m x 10 m x 3 m = 1140 cubic metres.

 |20||Multiply by 0.77|

 |25||Multiply by 0.68|

 Assuming the dry matter of silage in our example is 25 percent, multiply the volume by 0.68.
 1140 cubic metres x 0.68 = 775 tonnes of fresh silage.

 Table 2: Estimated monthly feed requirement of stock eating 25% dry matter silage.

 |1-2 year old heifer||0.9|

 To estimate the demand for silage, multiply the number of each class of stock by the number of months to be fed.
 For example, 80 cows in milk fed for seven months require 784 tonnes (80 x 7 x 1.4).